SohamGovande/podplex/README.md

 _built in < 24 hours at the [Runpod hackathon](https://partiful.com/e/PjgYh4cceTpxWN27i7ty) (co-hosted by Etched, Nomic, Replit, and vLLM)_

+_🏆 UPDATE: This project won the $10,000 prize from Runpod at the hackathon!
+We feel humbled and are excited for the new things we can build with the credits._

 ## our architecture

 - train & inference on **RunPod serverless**, **RunPod pods**, **RunPod network storage**